coderaman7/redbot/To Do.md

 - [x] Download Saved Posts from Reddit
 - [x] Added Support for multiple websites
 - [x] Write Text to the Subreddits

+- [ ] Make the Saved Vids Choosable from different Vids
+- [ ] Support for Multiple Website's
+- [ ] Help to Create the Dev Accounts
+- [ ] Update the Script without GIT
+- [ ] Keep Redgifs Hidden as an Option for NSFW
+- [ ] Make it for Public Use